-Prepared by: Ted Farrell, Superintendent of Education

-Scott Whitwell, Controller of Facilities Services

-Presented by: Ted Farrell, Superintendent of Education

-Scott Whitwell, Controller of Facilities Services
+Prepared by: Ted Farrell, Superintendent of Education Scott Whitwell, Controller of Facilities Services Presented by: Ted Farrell, Superintendent of Education Scott Whitwell, Controller of Facilities Services Recommended by: Policy Committee Date: February 9, 2016

-PUPIL ACCOMMODATION REVIEW POLICY

-700 - Building and Sites Policy No. 701.2

-Adopted Date: April 28, 1998

-Latest Reviewed/Revised Date: February 23, 2010

 The Niagara Catholic District School Board provides a Catholic atmosphere in its schools by means of its teaching staff and the fostering of a spirit of cooperation between the home, the school and the church.
 In keeping with the Mission, Vision and Values of the Niagara Catholic District School Board, Niagara Catholic is committed to providing the best educational facilities that advance student achievement for all and build strong Catholic identity and community.